The Bell Star Sportsbike Helmets Review: the Bell Star, Race Star & Pro Star

 First off, the entry-level Bell Star is a composite fibre helmet.
 That’s a composite of carbon, aramid (Kevlar) and fibreglass.
 So, even though it’s the ‘entry-level’ version of the three, that’s no cheap helmet construction.
 Bell has been improving and evolving their composite expertise for many years now and the Bell Star is the latest example.

-That’s obviously an excellent performance, especially considering it’s their base version, and should give you real confidence that the Bell Star is going to do its job in an accident.
+That’s obviously an excellent performance, especially considering the plain ole Star is their entry-level version; and should give you real confidence that the Bell Stars are going to do an excellent job in an accident.

 That’s not to say the others would definitely score the same with SHARP because they all have very different shell and liner constructions; though it’d probably give you a bit of confidence that they might do very well too!